 The last point we will expand on in future posts, but suffice it to say, most Alexa developers have run into the situation where they designed an interaction model that looked great on paper but did not survive first contact with the “enemy”: real users speaking to real devices.

-The Virtual Device SDK can help tease these issues out.
+The e2e tests can help tease these issues out.
 And since it’s part of our Alexa skill automation process, it will ensure as intents are added, as the code is enhanced, and as Alexa’s machine learning evolves, everything is still working perfectly.
 Awesome, right?

 So, enough background – let’s look at an actual integration test: